Generic orbits and type isolation in the Gurarij space: Counting types

-\begin{rmk} Lindenstrauss's argument is quite elementary and yields a quick proof for \autoref{thm:CountingTypes}\ref{item:CountingTypesMany} which does not depend on the machinery developed in earlier sections.
-Arguments closer to the spirit of the present paper can also be given.
+\begin{rmk} Lindenstrauss's argument is quite elementary and yields a quick proof for \autoref{thm:CountingTypes}\ref{item:CountingTypesMany} that does not depend on the machinery developed in earlier sections.
+An argument closer to the spirit of the present paper can also be given.